Is your clit not as sensitive as before?

 Vaginal atrophy leads to extreme vaginal dryness, leading to pain during sexual intercourse.
-However, sex toys can have been shown to help with some of the symptoms of vaginal atrophy.
+However, sex toys have been shown to help with some of the symptoms of vaginal atrophy.
 Lubricants are particularly suitable for women with vaginal atrophy because they can help regulate vaginal pH levels, relieving some of the pain associated with vaginal atrophy.

 Clit Suckers — The Best Treatment For Clitoral Atrophy

 If you already have clitoral atrophy, penetrative sex and traditional vibrators may not be enough.
-As mentioned previously, the clitoral structure has roots that go several inches into the vagina, and we can only see a little stub in front of the vagina.
+As mentioned previously, the clitoral structure has roots that go several inches into the vagina, though we can only see a little stub in front of the vagina.

 Penetrative sex and traditional vibrators stimulate that little clitoral tip visible in front of the vagina, leaving the rest of the clitoral structure untouched.
 However, since clitoral atrophy makes the clitoral tip withdraw into the clitoral hood, you can’t reach it with traditional vibrators.